bsantanad/hugo-blog/content/posts/2021-04-24-rust-basics.md

 # quick background

-hi! so recently (I don'tk now why) I got a sudden itch.
+hi! so recently (I don't now why) I got a sudden itch.
 This itch wanted me to learn the ruby programming language.
 I've been learning golang for a class this semester and at first I didn't like it that much, but after using it a a bit more, I'm growing an acquired taste for it.
 I think rust will be a whole